Thank you to everyone who joined us for the 2019 Surly Brewing Co. Trail Loppet! Check back here later for information on the 2020 event.

 Detailed Course Description

-The 2019 course maps for all races can be found on this interactive Google Map.
+2020 course maps will be coming soon.
+For reference, the 2019 course maps for all races can be found on this interactive Google Map.

 All four races begin and finish in the Lower Stadium next to The Trailhead.
 Age gap relays will make a loop and do their handoffs in Lower Stadium.
 The other three races head north toward Highway 55 on the bike path.

 The 5K cuts back on the walking path through the woods toward The Trailhead and then east toward the practice green near the Chalet where it meets up with the 7-mile/half marathon course.

 From 55, the 7-mile and half marathon head east along the Luce Line and head toward Wirth Lake via the 55 underpass and ski trail next to Bassett Creek.
 These two races split before the Wirth Lake bridge with the half marathon crossing the bridge.

 From about 2 to about 7 miles the half marathon winds through the Quaking Bog/Norm Oakvik and Eloise Butler sections of trails, with a few road crossings along the way.
 This is a beautiful area – but challenging!
 Windy, twisty, turny, and hilly.
 Make it through this section and life will be better . . .

 From 7-8 miles, the half marathon continues through the woods to the east Butler, into Bassett Park (you might notice a hill here) and then a jaunt across JD Rivers to join up again with the 7-mile course near the Wirth Lake boat launch.